Red Bank Fence Builders — Monmouth County

 From Broad Street's historic homes to the Navesink riverfront estates, we install fences that meet Red Bank's strict aesthetic standards and preservation guidelines.

-Why Do Red Bank's Historic Preservation Rules Change How Your Fence Gets Built?
+Red Bank's Historic Preservation Rules Change How Your Fence Gets Built

 Red Bank blends urban density with historic charm in a way few Monmouth County towns match.
 The residential core along streets like Mechanic, Wallace, and Harding has small lots packed tightly together, where a new fence sits inches from a neighbor's property.
 Meanwhile, waterfront properties along the Navesink River on Riverside Avenue and Buena Vista Avenue sprawl across generous lots with entirely different fencing needs — estate-scale privacy, decorative perimeter fencing, and wind-resistant materials.